zmalone/chef-web-docs/source/common-use-cases/multi-node-ec2.md

 1. Setup and download your EC2 Key Pair
 1. Create an Access Key and Associated Secret Token on AWS

+[WARN] Using Amazon EC2 will cost money.
+[WARN] Leaving your instance running could result in unexpected costs.

 ---

 ##### Clone Chef Repo